migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmissionClient.Recieve.AcceptTx

-> The server can reply to inform the client that it has accepted thetransaction.
+> The server can reply to inform the client that it has accepted the transaction.

 From current configuration: